microsoft/CollectServiceFabricData/docs/configuration.md

 ### Default JSON configuration file

 To use a default configuration file without having to specify on the command line, create a file named **'collectsfdata.options.json'** in the working directory using example file or json below.
+A clean configuration can be generated with command *collectsfdata.exe -save collectsfdata.options.json*.

 ### config file argument definitions